1960–61 Iraq Central FA First Division Cup

-The 1960–61 Iraq Central FA First Division Cup was the 13th season of the Iraq Central FA League (the top division of football in Baghdad and its neighbouring cities from 1948 to 1973).
+The 1960–61 Iraq Central FA First Division Cup was the 13th season of the Iraq Central FA Premier League (the top division of football in Baghdad and its neighbouring cities from 1948 to 1973).
 It was played as a double-elimination tournament.
-Maslahat Naqil Al-Rukab won their second title by beating Montakhab Al-Shorta 1–0 in the final.
+Maslahat Naqil Al-Rukab won their second title by beating Al-Shorta Select XI 1–0 in the final.